nicolasdb/time-tracker-webapp/README.md

 >
 > This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

-Please note that this project uses Docker and Streamlit, which are licensed under their respective licenses.
+Please note that this project uses Docker, Streamlit, and FastAPI, which are licensed under their respective licenses.